riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 However, the computational cost of {{Granger10}} grows rapidly (factorially) with n, so it is of interest only for small n.
-Furthermore, at present there are no curves over extension fields standardized by IETF (XXX verify).
+Furthermore, at present there are no curves over extension fields standardized by IETF (XXX verify, Alex: I think this is true).
-Protocol designers MUST consider {{Granger10}} attacks before exposing static DH oracles for any elliptic curves over extension fields.
+Protocol designers MUST consider {{Granger10}} attacks before exposing static DH oracles for any elliptic curves over extension fields, such as FourQ {{CL15}}.

 # Groups